aridoza/foundational-java/functional-programming-lesson/01-lambda-expressions/README.md

         .map(number -> Integer.valueOf(number));
 ```

-In the example above, we're iterating through the list, and for each value, the `number` argument represents the next number in the list.
-The function `Integer.valueOf(number)` is applied to each of those `number` values in turn, producing a new stream of `Integer` values that itself can be further filtered, aggregated, and converted to other objects.
+In the example above, we're iterating through the list and, for each value, the `number` argument represents the next number in the list.
+The `Integer.valueOf(number)` function is applied to each of those `number` values in turn, producing a new stream of `Integer` values that can be further filtered, aggregated, and converted to other objects.

-> **Note:** The `map()` function will always return a stream because it's an intermediate operation.
+> **Note**: The `map()` function will always return a stream because it's an intermediate operation.

 ### What Are Collectors?

 In the previous examples, we've seen how to iterate through streams and how to map streams to new objects to produce new streams.
 But at the end of the day, we want values — not streams.
-So how do you come up with an end result?
+So, how do you come up with an end result?
 That's where collectors come in.

-Collectors are terminal operators used to implement various reduction operations, such as accumulating elements into collections, summarizing elements according to various criteria, and more.
+**Collectors** are terminal operators used to implement various reduction operations, such as accumulating elements into collections, summarizing elements according to various criteria, and more.
 In short, collectors produce an end result from an input stream.

 Java provides a `Collectors` class with many static methods.
-Let's zoom in on one of these methods — `toList()` — which we'll use to expand our earlier example by consuming a stream of `String` objects representing integers to produce a new list of corresponding `Integer` values.
+Let's zoom in on one of these methods — `toList()` — which we'll use to expand our earlier example by consuming a stream of `String` objects that represents integers to produce a new list of corresponding `Integer` values:

 ```java
 List<String> numbersList = Arrays.asList("1", "2", "3", "4", "5");